codevalley/sidekick/docs/specs.md

 1. User requests a summary or report (e.g., task list, contact information).
 2. Sidekick retrieves relevant information from JSON files.
-3. LLM processes the data and generates a structured summary.
+3. LLM processes the data in two stages and generates a structured summary.
 4. Sidekick presents the summary to the user in a formatted manner.

 ## **Future Enhancements**